bdickason/sunflower/README.md

 Carriers are charging huge monthly fees and intent on controlling and throttling the internet, ultimately creating a service you don't want.
 We believe that by distributing the transportation of bandwidth, we can bring costs down dramatically until they approach free.

-The internet is a fundamental human right that all humans should control.
+The internet is a fundamental right/utility that all humans should control.
 Because of regulation and legislation, carriers have exclusivity in most residential and business areas, making them hard to displace.
-As more of day-to-day life moves online, carriers will increasingly attempt to monetize and control their pipes.
+As more of day-to-day life moves online, carriers will increasingly attempt to monetize and constrict control of their pipes.

-You should be able to access broadband connectivity you want on your terms, not theirs.
+You should be able to access broadband connectivity on your terms, not theirs.

 # How?

 ## The Device - Sunflower

-We will build and help distribute a device that allows users to easily build and extend mesh networks in their homes, offices, and anywhere else they want connectivity.
+We will design and help distribute a device that allows users to easily build and extend mesh networks in their homes, offices, and anywhere else they want connectivity.
 The device should be placed near a window to receive a clear signal to the rest of the network.

 [!Sunflower device sketch](http://cl.ly/image/3b2d2J0z2A1O)

 ## Nodes/Routing

 Everyone becomes a 'mini-carrier' connected together via a wireless mesh network.
 As the nodes in the network grow more numerous and dense, the network grows more powerful.
-We are looking into the OpenGarden protocol as a base for mesh networking and
+We are looking into the [OpenGarden](https://opengarden.com/) protocol as a base for mesh networking.

 ## Scale